 This course is a survey of social inequalities and power differentials in society and examines social, cultural, and social psychological aspects related to the sociology of power.
-Among the topics covered are how race, ethnicity, gender, social class, sexuality, religion, and/or other social statuses are related to social stratification, minority/majority relations, and other sociological patterns.
-Students are required to go beyond academic and classroom content by way of observation and interactions in various social settings.
+Among the topics covered are how race, ethnicity, gender, socioeconomic status, sexuality, religion, and/or other social inequalities are connected to social stratification, minority/majority relations, and other sociological patterns.
 (Online: spr)